 How did I get to crew on Delos?

 So…..
 I guess it all started one glum morning, where I was feeling a little down.
 Looking back it started like any other morning, except for one disappointing difference.
 It was one of those “woke up on the wrong side of the bed “mornings.
 Yep, one those days!
 You know the one I’m talking about but let me explain.
 One of those “wake up feeling all the pains and aches throughout your body” mornings.
 The one where you are fighting the voices in your head “go back to bed- no make it a great day – ahh just go back to bed, you’re going to regret it if you don’t! ” You know it’s coming but you fight the negative thoughts.
-Then you decide to stand up to greet the day only to discover you have this reaching pain from the base of your neck that stretches up the spine to the back of your head, in to your brain, grabs the back of your eyeballs and starts pounding fiercely to the point where this annoying pain is only rivaled by your big toe slamming into the edge of the door jam.
+Then you decide to stand up to greet the day only to discover you have this reaching pain from the base of your neck that stretches up the spine to the back of your head, in to your brain, grabs the back of your eyeballs and starts pounding fiercely to the point where this annoying pain is only rivalled by your big toe slamming into the edge of the door jam.
 Yep, you got it, one of those mornings!
+Luckily for me, I have my annual Dentist Indianapolis appointment next week, at least I don’t need to worry about that just yet!

 Now, I believe in the power of positive thinking.
 Not in the woo-woo sense of ” I think I can, I think I can” but more to point that there are “No bad days only bad points of view.”
 My Point being -Your psychology can and is controlled only by YOU.
 Whether you are conscious of this or not, this is a fact.
 Nobody and nothing can make you mad or cause you to have a “bad day”.
 Anger is simply the consequence of your frame colliding with different frames or conflicting beliefs that do not a line with your personal rules and expectations (beliefs) of a particular situation.